zendesk/active_record_shards/README.md

 ActiveRecord Shards is an extension for ActiveRecord that provides support for sharded database and slaves.
 Basically it is just a nice way to switch between database connection.
 We've made the implementation very small, and have tried not to reinvent any wheels already present in ActiveRecord.

-ActiveRecord Shards has only been used and tested on Rails 2.3.x, and has in some form or another been used on in production on a large rails app for more than a year!
+ActiveRecord Shards has used and tested on Rails 2.3.x, 3.0.x, and 3.2.x and has in some form or another been used on in production on a large rails app for more than a year.

 ## Installation